 You can also turn your smartphone or laptop into a virtual cash register and accept credit card payments.
 All plans also include a sales dashboard where you can view all transactions in a single place.

-This price and the features that you get put GoDaddy ahead in some aspects.
-Wix, for example, only has unlimited dropshipping on its most expensive business plan ($59 per month).
+The relatively low prices for ecommerce and the features you get put GoDaddy ahead of other site builders.
+Wix, for example, only has unlimited dropshipping on its most expensive business plan.

-Likewise, Squarespace’s cheapest commerce plan ($27 per month) doesn’t have abandoned cart emails.
-Still, none of these alternatives come near to the ecommerce features you get with Weebly, which offers ecommerce starting in a free website builder that stacks in value with each paid plan tier.
+Likewise, Squarespace’s cheapest commerce plan doesn’t have abandoned cart emails.
+Still, none of these alternatives come near to the ecommerce features you get with Weebly, which offers ecommerce starting with a free website builder that stacks in value with each paid plan tier.

-However, when paired with its design capabilities and lack of ecommerce analytics, GoDaddy’s ecommerce may be too basic for some online stores.
-Unless you really want the ease of use that GoDaddy provides, you’re better off going with a dedicated ecommerce site builder on a platform like Shopify instead.
+Also, when paired with its design capabilities and lack of ecommerce analytics, GoDaddy’s ecommerce may be too basic for some online stores.
+Unless you want the ease of use that GoDaddy provides, you’re better off going with a dedicated ecommerce site builder on a platform like Shopify instead.

 Ease of Use

-The trade-off is limited choices and customizability, so we suggest looking elsewhere if you think that the simplicity makes it too basic for your needs.
+The trade-off for ease of use with GoDaddy is limited choices and customizability, so we suggest looking elsewhere if the simplicity makes it too basic for your needs.
 Wix tops our list of the best drag-and-drop site builders, but one of the other options on this list could also be a good fit for you.

-GoDaddy offers 24/7 live phone chat and live chat on all of its plans, including the free trial.
-Like most other site builders, there’s also a Help Center and forum where you can browse articles and ask questions.
+GoDaddy offers 24/7 live phone chat and live chat on all of its plans (including the free trial).
+Like most other site builders, there is also a Help Center and forum where you can browse articles and ask questions.
 This is especially useful because GoDaddy doesn’t offer priority support on any of its plans, so it might take a while for someone to respond to your queries.

 What Users Say in GoDaddy Website Builder Reviews